frakture/frakture-docs/docs/enrichment/conversions.md

 3. You need to post-process your source codes for message performance -- If you want to know the performance of any given message, like a Facebook post or email, you need to do the work to pair up the messaging data (impressions, clicks, spend) with the conversions.
 At Frakture we call this process "attribution".

 ## At Frakture
 At Frakture we have built a huge amount of technology for Source Code based conversion tracking.
-From generating unique, high quality, source codes, through attribution, through parsing out legacy codes, through deriving insight across channels, Frakture works on the whole process.
+From generating unique, high quality source codes, through attribution, through parsing out legacy codes, through deriving insight across channels, Frakture works on the whole process.
 We try to take away the downsides of source code tracking, so you can focus on messaging, and not on configuring hunks of code in an obscure web technology.
-While our Bots are capable of pulling T&P tracking data, the limits of that conversion tracking quickly becomes apparent as you use more and more technologies.
+While our Bots are capable of pulling Native and T&P tracking data, the limits of that conversion tracking quickly becomes apparent as you use more and more technologies.

 Use source code based conversion tracking -- it scales better than any other current mechanism.